Migrate to PostgreSQL Server

 $ pgloader --dry-run /tmp/pgloader-command

-After the migration has completed, you’ll better clear some cache files:
+After the migration has completed, it is recommended to remove some cache files:

 $ zammad run rails r 'Rails.cache.clear'